Gentle Introduction to Feature Scaling

 Min-max Scaling

-The formula for standardisation, which is also known as Z-score normalisation, is as follows:
+The formula for standardization, which is also known as Z-score normalization, is as follows:

 Where: